Sreehari18VS/Design_and_Simulate_the_Memory_Design_using_verilog_HDL/README.md

 # Design_and_Simulate_the_Memory_Design_using_verilog_HDL
+# EXP NO:5.
+Design-and-Simulate the-Memory-Design-using-Verilog-HDL
+# Aim
-# Aim To design and simulate a RAM,ROM,FIFO using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 environment.
+To design and simulate a RAM,ROM,FIFO using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 environment.

 # Apparatus Required
 Vivado 2023.1